Frequently Asked Questions

 2. What professional background does a HealthySteps Specialist usually have?

 HS Specialists are frequently social workers with mental health training, psychologists, early childhood educators, and/or nurses with experience in early childhood development (the minimum requirement is a bachelor’s degree, although a master’s degree is preferred).
-The National Office highly recommends that a practice hire a candidate with a mental health (ideally infant and early childhood mental health or infant and early childhood development) background.
+The National Office highly recommends that a practice hire a candidate with a mental health background (ideally infant and early childhood mental health or infant and early childhood development).
 Mental health professionals are well-suited for the position due to their clinical training, skills related to reflective practice, and the ability to provide consultation and care coordination.
 You can consult with the National Office prior to recruitment for this position to help clarify what professional background would best meet the needs of your practice and families, while also potentially maximizing your site’s ability to bill for HS services.
 Our team can also provide a sample job description.

 3. How does a practice become a HS site?